BenjaminCabassot/AdoptUrFreelancer/README.md

 ## Getting Started

-To begin using our website you just need to sign up there: [Download the latest release on Start Bootstrap](https://github.com/BenjaminCabassot/AdoptUrFreelancer)
+To begin using our website you just need to sign up there: [Sign up](https://github.com/BenjaminCabassot/AdoptUrFreelancer)

 ## Collaborate